kew24/proj-Westra-data202/Report.md

 -   **Bivariate EDA**: Includes insightful / thoughtful commentary on the implication of the relationships plotted
     -   more than: *Includes plots illustrating bivariate relationships for at least 2 pairs of variables and some description of observations (e.g., strength of relationship, dependence on other factors).*

+Before creating the actual model used in Figure 1c, I decided to do a series of quick plots to see what relationsips might be present between our variables of interest.

 Modeling
 --------